tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 ~~~

-In the above figure, the returned `client_id` is the new unique
+In the above figure, the returned `clientId` is the new unique
 identifier assigned to the client by the identity service.
 Services MUST ensure
 that `clientIdentity` is unique amongst all registered clients.